twbs/bootstrap/site/content/docs/5.1/migration.md

 - **Introduced new `$enable-container-classes` option.** Now when opting into the experimental CSS Grid layout, `.container-*` classes will still be compiled, unless this option is set to `false`.
 - **Thicker table dividers are now opt-in.** We've removed the thicker and more difficult to override border between table groups and moved it to an optional class you can apply, `.table-group-divider`.
 [See the table docs for an example.]({{< docsref "/content/tables#table-group-dividers" >}})

+- **Popovers and tooltips now use CSS variables.** Both components have been updated to use CSS variables on their base classes, `.popover` and `.tooltip`.
+Some CSS variables have been updated from their Sass counterparts to reduce the number of variables.
+As a result, three variables have been deprecated in this release: `$popover-arrow-color`, `$popover-arrow-outer-color`, and `$tooltip-arrow-color`.

 ## Dependencies

 - Dropped jQuery.